sdtsui/Triumpet/server/API_README.md

-# API Documentation #
+# Server API Documentation #

 ## /api/retailers ##

----  Post Request (/api/retailers/signup) ---
+---  POST to */api/retailers/signup* ---
-> Expect username(required, unique, lowercase), password(required), name, description, phoneNumber, address, floorPlan, shelves
+> Retailer schema inputs: username(required, unique, lowercase), password(required), name, description, phoneNumber, address, floorPlan, and shelves
-> floorPlan expects array of {x:Number, y:Number}
+> floorPlan schema input:  an array of objects: {x:Number, y:Number}
-> shelves expects array of {x:Number, y:Number, width: Number, height: Number}
+> shelves schema input: an array of objects: {x:Number, y:Number, width: Number, height: Number}
-> return token
+> On success: returns a token

---- Post Request (/api/retailers/signin) ---
+--- POST to */api/retailers/signin* ---
-> Expect username, password
+> Inputs: username, password
-> return token
+> On success: returns a token
-> return error is failed

---- Get Request ---
+--- GET to */api/retailers/*---
+> Inputs: none
-> Return array of all retailers (password excluded)
+> On success: returns an array containing all retailers (password excluded)

---- Get Request (/api/retailers/:username)---
-> Return one retailer (password excluded)

---- Put Request ---
+--- GET to single retailer, at */api/retailers/:username*---
-> Expect retailer's username as a URL params (/api/retailers/:username)
+> Inputs: username as a URL parameter
-> Update existing data for a specific retailer
+> On success: Returns a single retailer, with specified username (password excluded)

---- Delete Request ---
+--- PUT/DELETE ---
-> Expect retailer's username as a URL params (/api/retailers/:username)
+> Inputs: retailer's username as a URL parameter. ie, */api/retailers/:username*
-> Remove a specific retailer form database (non-reversible)
+> On success: Modifies or removes specified retailer

 ## /api/items/:retailer ##
+>Items must be associated with a retailer.
-> all requests expect retailer's username as a URL params
+> These requests require a specific retailer in a URL parameter.

----  Post Request  ---
+---  POST ---
-> Expect name, category, coordinates
+> Item schema inputs: name, category, coordinates
-> coordinates expect an array of {x:Number, y:Number}
+> coordinates are an array of objects: {x:Number, y:Number}

---- Get Request ---
+--- GET ---
-> Return array of all items from a specific retailer
+> On success: Returns array of all items from a specific retailer

---- Put Request ---
-> Expect item's name as a URL params (/api/retailers/:username/:itemName)
-> Update existing data for a specific item

---- Delete Request ---
+--- PUT/DELETE ---
-> Expect item's name as a URL params (/api/retailers/:username/:itemName)
+> Inputs: item's name as a URL parameter */api/retailers/:username/:itemName*
-> Remove a specific item
+> On success: Modifies or removes specified item

 ## /api/users ##

---- Post Request (/api/users/signup) ---
+--- POST to signup */api/users/signup* ---
-> Expect username, password, firstName, lastName, email
+> User schema inputs: (all required): username, password, firstName, lastName, email
-> return token
+> On success: returns a token

---- Post Request (/api/users/signin) ---
+--- POST to signin */api/users/signin* ---
-> Expect username, password
+> Inputs (all required): username, password
-> return token
+> On success: returns a token
-> return error is failed

---- Put Request ---
+--- PUT ---
-> Expect item's name as a URL params (/api/retailers/:username/:itemName)
-> Update existing data for a specific item
+> Not used

---- Delete Request ---
+--- DELETE ---
-> Expect item's name as a URL params (/api/retailers/:username/:itemName)
+> Inputs: username as a URL parameter */api/retailers/:username*
-> Remove a specific item
+> On success: Removes a user